Monday, June 26th, 2017

 - Tell me how you would manage and administrate tasks to your team members?

-- Tell me about a time you had a major obstacle that had to be addressed.
+- Tell me about a time you had to address a significant obstacle?
 What did you do?

 - How do you handle team members’ confrontation?

 - Why is a project manager role so important to you?